nicktsi/Tableau---Data-Analysis-of-Thessaloniki-Tourism/README.md

 ThingsToDo.twb --> Analysis dashobard of tourist activities in Thessaloniki

-SentimentAnalysis_KeywordExtraction.ipynb --> Python code to perform sentiment analysis and keyword extraction on reviews of Thessaloniki's top 5 attractions
+SentimentAnalysis.ipynb --> Python code to perform sentiment analysis and keyword extraction on reviews of Thessaloniki's top 5 attractions